 One final tip from experienced traders is to check any trades immediately after they have been executed.
 Human error can result in ‘buys’ being booked as ‘sells’ or incorrect amounts being entered.
 Remedying any such errors as soon as possible avoids the potential for massive losses being accrued.

 Until the EV revolution, nickel was traditionally used in the manufacture of stainless steel, refrigerators, cookware, homeware and medical equipment, but the prospects for the metal have been completely changed by what BHP describes as ‘Electrification Mega Trends’.
-Wind turbines, electric vehicles, solar panels, battery charging, electric vehicle batteries, grid storage solutions will all require nickel and trends in the economy are usually reflected in trends in share prices.
+Wind turbines, EVs, solar panels, battery charging, EV batteries, and grid storage solutions will all require nickel, and trends in the economy are usually reflected in trends in share prices.

-The technical and fundamental analysis tools used to spot good nickel stocks are free to use at good brokers and most of the work associated with building a portfolio of nickel mining stocks is in the research stage.
+The technical and fundamental analysis tools used to spot good nickel stocks are free to use at good brokers, and most of the work associated with building a portfolio of nickel mining stocks is in the research stage.
 Forecasts for the long term are very positive for commodities, especially the ones produced in the mining sector, which includes nickel.
 The effects of globalisation will continue to drive long-term demand, as new pockets of wealth form across the globe and people demand a higher standard of living than in previous periods.
 Commodities are positioned especially well for this future demand.

-Onboarding to a good broker is as important as making the right stock pick but the step-by-step guide has been created by experienced traders and offers a range of guidelines designed to help the trading bottom line.
-For those running a buy-and-hold strategy, the post-trade experience is low-maintenance and largely involves watching, monitoring, managing positions and potentially a degree of patience.
+Onboarding to a good broker is as important as making the right stock pick, but the step-by-step guide has been created by experienced traders and offers a range of guidelines designed to help the trading bottom line.
+For those running a buy-and-hold strategy, the post-trade experience is low-maintenance and largely involves watching, monitoring and managing positions, and potentially a degree of patience.